 Kevin G. Vance is a 2017-18 James Madison Program Forbes Postdoctoral Research Associate.
-He received his M.A. from the University of Notre Dame and is Ph.D. candidate in political science at Notre Dame.
-His dissertation compares the religion clauses jurisprudence of the U.S. Supreme Court with the religious liberty jurisprudence of the Federal Constitutional Court of Germany.
+His research compares the religion clauses jurisprudence of the U.S. Supreme Court with the religious liberty jurisprudence of the Federal Constitutional Court of Germany.
 He has taught courses in constitutional law and political theory.
-His other research interests include American political thought, constitutional interpretation, comparative & American constitutional law, Church & State, and judicial politics.
-Before going to Notre Dame, he received his B.A. in government from Claremont McKenna College and worked in political journalism for several years in Washington, D.C.
+His other research interests include American political thought, constitutional interpretation, comparative & American constitutional law, Church & State, political philosophy, and judicial politics.
+He holds a Ph.D. and a M.A. in political science from the University of Notre Dame.
+He received his B.A. in government from Claremont McKenna College and worked in political journalism for several years in Washington, D.C.

 John D. Wilsey

 - 2017-18 James Madison Program William E. Simon Visiting Fellow in Religion and Public Life; Associate Professor of Church History, The Southern Baptist Theological Seminary